silverfisk/silverfisk.github.io/content/posts/bitcoin/btc-miners.md

 description: "Is it profitable to just buy one miner?"
 ---

-As trust is breaking down between western countries and the Russian Federation, some miners are in incredible pain at the moment.
+As trust is currently breaking down between countries, some miners experience incredible pain at the moment.
 Many who has been hosting their miners in Russia may loose their hardware I expect!

-As a result, there may be difficulties finding hosting in the United States as miners scramble to get their hardware to safer places.
+As a result, there may be difficulties finding hosting in the United States as miners scramble to get their hardware to safer havens.
-*Not your keys, not your bitcoin* as you say, but this concept may have be extended to __*your facility, not your miner*__.
+*Not your keys, not your bitcoin* as you say, may now need to be extended to __*Not your facility, not your miner*__.
 There _are_ dangers if you don't host your hardware yourself these days!

 I am currently researching miner hosting companies and may come back on the topic.